BraidenQ/WHSTechNotes/journal.md

 # december 16, 2025

 This christmas break, i plan to relax, eat candy, sleep, play roblox, draw, and best of all, have a sleepover with my cousin.

+# janurary 6, 2026

+Over this christmas break, i spent most of my time using technology.
+Over the break, i spent quite a lot of time on my phone, texting my friends and listening to music on spotify.
+Although, I by far spent most my time bullying kids in competitive roblox games.